-One of the easiest and most effective products for increasing distance and control available anywhere because it produces maximum resistance at impact.
-Pick it up and swing it and you'll be on your way to a better swing technique, longer drives & lower scores.
+The Power Swing Fan is one of the easiest and most effective products for increasing distance and control available anywhere because it produces maximum resistance at impact.
+Pick up this golf swing fan trainer and you'll be on your way to a better swing technique, longer drives & lower scores.

 The Power Fan works using air resistance.
 The four-finned design produces maximum resistance right as you swing through impact.
 Unlike weighted clubs - YOU do the work!